External Infrastructure Penetration Testing Service in Singapore 2025

 1. Information Gathering To comprehend the target environment, gather user accounts, network diagrams, and internal documentation.

-2. Network Mapping Identifying important assets and visualizing the internal network topology with tools such as Nmap.
+2. Network Mapping Identify important assets and visualize the internal network topology with tools such as Nmap.

 3. Vulnerability Scanning Utilizing Nessus or OpenVAS to find known vulnerabilities in operating systems, apps, and network infrastructure.